Leg lengthening and shortening are types of surgery to treat some people who have legs of unequal lengths.

 Bone growth takes place at the growth plates (physes) at each end of long bones.

-The child is under general anesthesia.
 The surgeon makes a cut over the growth plate at the end of the bone in the longer leg.

 - The growth plate may be destroyed by scraping or drilling it to stop further growth at that growth plate.